Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

         guidance, facilities, equipment to ensure meeting the training requirements of the major); financial revenues and expenditures for learners and other information as prescribed;
-    h)  Inspect, check and internally supervise the training activities of the unit in accordance with current regulations and rules of Hanoi National University;
+    i)  Inspect, check and internally supervise the training activities of the unit in accordance with current regulations and rules of Hanoi National University;
-    i)  Based on the provisions of law and this Regulation, to specify in detail and publicly announce the forms of handling violations of the Regulation by officials, lecturers, employees and students;
+    k)  Based on the provisions of law and this Regulation, to specify in detail and publicly announce the forms of handling violations of the Regulation by officials, lecturers, employees and students;
-    j)  Fully implement reporting and archiving regimes as prescribed;
+    l)  Fully implement reporting and archiving regimes as prescribed;
-    k)  Refund tuition fees to students if the training unit violates this Regulation or other provisions of law, resulting in students (who do not violate) not being granted a degree;
+    m)  Refund tuition fees to students if the training unit violates this Regulation or other provisions of law, resulting in students (who do not violate) not being granted a degree;
-    l)  Perform other responsibilities as prescribed by law and by Vietnam National University, Hanoi.
+    n)  Perform other responsibilities as prescribed by law and by Vietnam National University, Hanoi.

 ### Article 4.
 Management and training organization mechanism